How to Become a Police Chaplain — The Definitive Guide

 Step 5 — Apply to your local agency

-• Expect a long timeline.
-Hiring (or appointing volunteers)
+- Expect a long timeline.
+Hiring — or appointing

 Step 6 — Background check and screening